mastodon/documentation/Running-Mastodon/Production-guide.md

 letsencrypt certonly --webroot -d example.com -w /home/mastodon/live/public/
 ```

-### Automated Renewal Of Let's Encrypt Certificate
+### Automated Renewal Of Let’s Encrypt Certificate

-[Let's Encrypt](https://letsencrypt.org/) certificates have a validity period of 90 days.
+[Let’s Encrypt](https://letsencrypt.org/) certificates have a validity period of 90 days.

 You need to renew your certificate before the expiration date.
 Not doing so will make users of your instance unable to access the instance and users of other instances unable to federate with yours.